Reda-1337/SEMSAR/README.md

 The AI Home Finder feature uses Google's Gemini AI to generate personalized property recommendations:

 1. Users complete a multi-step form specifying their preferences (location, budget, features, etc.)
+2. Users can select their preferred language (English, Arabic, or French)
-2. The application sends these preferences to the Gemini API with a prompt that requests structured output
+3. The application sends these preferences to the Gemini API with a prompt in the chosen language
-3. Gemini analyzes the preferences and generates realistic property recommendations
+4. Gemini analyzes the preferences and generates realistic property recommendations in the selected language
-4. The results are displayed in an easy-to-browse format with match scores and explanations
+5. The results are displayed in an easy-to-browse format with match scores and explanations

 ### Output Structure